 Where property coverage is mainly between you and your insurer, casualty insurance adds other people into the mix and covers your responsibilities to them.
-A casualty loss, then, is still a financial loss to your business, but one that’s the result of owing another party money because of the harm you caused.
-Essentially, casualty insurance pays for the other party’s loss so that you don’t have to.
+A casualty loss is still a financial loss to your business, but one that’s the result of owing another party money because of the harm you caused.
+Essentially, casualty insurance pays for the other party’s loss so you don’t have to.

 Commercial lines liability policies include: